ruigulala/ConAnalysis/README.md

 # ConAnalysis
 Concurrency Attack Analysis.
 Right now, all the developement is under Ubuntu 14.04 LTS.
-Make sure you have allocated at least 3GB memory.
-Otherwise the linking process may fail.
+Make sure you have allocated at least 4GB memory.
+Otherwise the linking process may run out of memory and fail.

 ## Install LLVM 3.6.1 & clang 3.6.1 & LLDB 3.6.1.